-- Organization and approach: A description of the organization, a definition of the community and an introduction about the demographics of the community that Aspirus Grand View serves.
-A listing of local health services can be found in Appendix A and a broader scope of our service area demographics can be found in Appendix B.

-- CHNA Development Process: This includes an outline of the large-scale collaboration to develop a regional health assessment for the Western U.P. and Iron County, Wisconsin.
-It also includes how all of the data was obtained and the process that was used for identifying priorities that meet the health needs of our communities.

-- Priorities and Health Needs: This includes the determination of the priority areas and a listing of the major health needs of the community, including minority groups, uninsured and low-income persons.
+- Organization and approach: A description of the organization, a definition of the community and an introduction about the demographics of the community that Aspirus Ontonagon serves.
+A listing of local health services can be found in Appendix A and a broader scope of our service area demographics can be found in Appendix B. - CHNA Development Process: This includes an outline of the large-scale collaboration to develop a regional health assessment for the Western U.P. and Iron County, Wisconsin.
+It also includes how all of the data was obtained and the process that was used for identifying priorities that meet the health needs of our communities. - Priorities and Health Needs: This includes the determination of the priority areas and a listing of the major health needs of the community, including minority groups, uninsured and low-income persons.

-- Implementation Strategy: The second half of the Aspirus Grand View CHNA includes an of an implementation strategy for selected needs, adoption of a budget for implementation and the documentation of the full adoption by the Aspirus Grand View Board of Directors.
+- Implementation Strategy: The second half of the Aspirus Ontonagon CHNA includes an outline of the information gaps that limit the facility's ability to address health needs, adoption of an implementation strategy for selected needs, adoption of a budget for implementation and the documentation of the full adoption by the Aspirus Ontonagon Board of Directors.